 KPMG refers to the global organization or to one or more of the member firms of KPMG International Limited ("KPMG International"), each of which is a separate legal entity.
-KPMG International Limited is a private English company limited by guarantee and does not provide services to clients.
-For more detail about our structure pleas visit kpmg.com/governance.
+KPMG International Limited by guarantee and does not provide services to clients.
+For more detail about our structure please visit kpmg.com/governance.

-The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization.
+The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organization